-If you're required by law to get an SR-22 in Maryland, you aren't the only one.
-This relatively common legal requirement is sometimes requested after a violation like a DWI conviction, a ticket for driving without proof of insurance, an accident with substantial property damage, a citation for driving with a suspended license, or accumulating too many license points.
+If you need an SR-22 to get auto insurance in Maryland, you're not alone.
+This fairly common legal requirement is sometimes necessary after a driving violation like a DUI, a driving-without-insurance citation, an at-fault collision with substantial property damage, a citation for driving with a suspended license, or accumulating too many points on your license.

-Finding cheap car insurance with an SR-22 in Maryland might take some effort, but it's worth the trouble.
-We examined how much a Maryland SR-22 certificate typically costs and how to get one — let's look at the details.
+Finding cheap insurance coverage with a SR-22 in Maryland might require some effort, but it could pay off in the end.
+We assessed how much a SR-22 usually costs in Maryland and how to get one — let's take a look.

-Insurance with an SR-22 in Maryland tends to be expensive.
-This isn't because obtaining the SR-22 certificate is expensive — filing fees are $15 to $35 — but a product of the insurance rate increases triggered by the offense that necessitated the SR-22.
+Insurance with an SR-22 stipulation in Maryland can be expensive.
+This isn't a direct result of the SR-22 itself — filing fees might be just $15 to $35 — but thanks to the insurance rate increases from the driving violation that necessitated the SR-22.

-Insurance companies charge high-risk motorists more expensive rates to account for the increased risk of having to pay out a claim after a crash.
-The price increase you could face may depend on the severity and number of the violations — below are average insurance rates with an SR-22 in Maryland.
+Insurance companies charge high-risk motorists higher premiums because of the increased risk of an accident.
+The rate hike you’ll face depends on the number and severity of your citations — below are standard insurance premiums with an SR-22 in Maryland.

-If you want to purchase reasonably priced car insurance with a SR-22 certificate, The Zebra is ready to help.
-Enter your ZIP code below to get personalized car insurance quotes from popular companies.
+If you want cheap car insurance after obtaining a SR-22 certificate, we are here to help.
+Enter your ZIP code below to receive personalized car insurance quotes from leading insurers.

-If you're currently uninsured:When filing for a new policy, you might face an up-front fee for the prospective insurer to file an SR-22 request form and to cover your more risky driving profile.
-An SR-22 requirement may disqualify you from purchasing insurance from some carriers, while others will sell you a policy.
+Uninsured driversWhen filing for a new policy, you may need to pay extra for the prospective insurer to file an SR-22 request form and to cover your more risky driving profile.
+An SR-22 requirement might disqualify you from getting coverage from some companies, while others would be happy to sell you a policy.

-Don't own a vehicle?Not owning a vehicle makes it tougher to get an SR-22, as you will need to furnish proof of insurance to obtain a certificate.
-In this scenario, you should buy a non-owners auto insurance policy before asking for an SR-22.
-Non-owners auto insurance is typically less expensive than a traditional policy since it doesn't cover physical damages to your vehicle.
+If you aren't a vehicle ownerIf you don't own a vehicle, it could be more difficult to obtain an SR-22, as you will need to show proof of insurance to get the certificate.
+If this is the case, you should purchase a non-owners auto insurance policy before requesting a certificate.
+Non-owners auto coverage should be less costly than standard coverage since it won’t provide protection for physical damage sustained by your vehicle.

 Methodology and sources

-From September to December 2017, The Zebra conducted car insurance price analysis using its proprietary quote engine, incorporating data from insurance rating platforms and public rate filings.
-The Zebra surveyed nearly 53 million premiums to explore trends related to specific car insurance pricing factors across all United States ZIP codes, averaged by state, including Washington, D.C.
+we conducted in-depth pricing analysis using our proprietary quote engine, comprising data from rating platforms and public rate filings.
+The Zebra analyzed almost 53 million premiums to identify trends related to car insurance rating factors across all U.S. ZIP codes, averaged by state, including Washington, D.C.